Dr. Smithies talks about what’s in his first pilot’s logbook, which details his first official flying lessons.

 But I do have my first pilot’s logbook, and that’s dated from a period of

 was June 27th, and July 6th, I’m at Morey, familiarizing with the 140, and patterns, and takeoff, and landings, because after all, I have already some hours.
 And the first entry that is important there is, I flew with Roland Mack, “Rolly Mac,” on July 10th, for about an hour.
 Rolly Mac approved my first flight as a solo flight, which I did on that day.
-So, then the requirement is that an instructor have somebody else recommend, or required another pilot to recommend me for the license then, and so I have the first entrance, flying with Field Morey on October 4th, 1963.
+So, then the requirement is that second instructor or somebody else recommend, for the license then, and so I have the first entrance, flying with Field Morey on October (August) 4th, 1963.
 So now I’m beginning to be able to be first pilot.
 So that said, the date of the examination was 26th of July, 1963, when I first became, as it were, a legal pilot.